firezone/firezone/.github/README_CI.md

 ## Busting the GCP Docker layer cache

-If you find yourself hitting strange Docker image issues like tokens not working in integration tests or Rust binaries failing to start inside Docker images, you may need to bust the GCP layer cache.
+If you find yourself hitting strange Docker image issues like Rust binaries failing to start inside Docker images, you may need to bust the GCP layer cache.

 To do so: